 Such situations can tempt leaders to overlook chronic issues until a fire alarm finally forces their attention on some emerging crisis.
-They should instead ensure they understand and address risks, dependencies, planning gaps, and blocking issues, and provide assurance that their projects are utilizing their resources efficiently and effectively.
+They should instead ensure they understand and address risks, dependencies, planning gaps, and blocking issues, and provide assurance that their endeavors are utilizing their resources efficiently and effectively.

 Since many decision makers are often involved in these choices, reaching a consensus may require a lot of compromises, and inertia is the unfortunately common by-product of disagreements across these parties in how to move forward.
-The key for decision-makers is to get things right over time and be patient with results while holding project leaders accountable for their commitments.
+The key for decision-makers is to get things right over time and be patient with results while holding leaders accountable for their commitments.

 Evidence provided by the developer and validated by independent experts that if the system is built to the specified architecture, it will: